Individual and Family Health Insurance Plans

 We have compiled a list of frequently asked questions with answers so you can be one step ahead of the game!

 Open Enrollment Period: Beginning November 1st of each year, you are able to enroll into a new plan for the following year.
 During this time, we review the plan options available to you and evaluate which plan best suits your needs.
 You must enroll by December 15th for a January 1st effective date.

 Special Enrollment Period: Under special circumstances, you may enroll into a plan outside the open enrollment period.
 Moving to a new address, losing employer health coverage, and getting married are just a few examples of special enrollment period qualifying events.
 You must act quick!
 You only have 60 days from the date of your event to enroll.

 BEWARE!
-There are a limited amount of health plans that are ACA certified and fully compliant with the law.
+There are a limited amount of health plans that are ACA-certified and fully compliant with the law.
 Plans that are not fully compliant with the law will not have the same amount of coverage as ACA plans.
-You will also be assessed a penalty when you file taxes for not having an ACA certified plan or equivalent.
-Not sure if your plan is compliant?
-Call us and we will be happy to investigate.
+If you're not sure if your plan is compliant, give us a call.
+We will be happy to investigate.

 You don't have to navigate this process on your own.
 Give us a call at 304-645-3115 or contact us by clicking below!